 Shaft Diameter: 15 mm (0.59 inches)

 Head Length: 19,5 mm

 Neck length to head: 70 mm

-Wood Type: Hornbeam (A thin coat of Clear lacquer), which is close to the weight of maple, but a bit more elastic.
+Wood Type: Hornbeam - which is close to the weight of maple, but a bit more elastic.

-So, these are the longest drum stick I’ve ever seen, but they really work for me.
+So, these are the longest drum sticks I’ve ever seen, but they really work for me.

 PS: the logo next to my name is Tibetan for the Sanskrit tantric syllable “Hum”.

 Closer To The Sun – Closer To The Sun - Compact Disc

 Sanctification – Sanctification